spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 - Profile Generation: Automatically generates packet flow profiles for different packet sizes, flow counts, and rates.
 - Kubernetes Integration: Manages pods for packet generation (TX) and reception (RX) within a Kubernetes cluster.
 - DPDK & Pktgen Support: Utilizes DPDK for high-performance packet processing and Pktgen for traffic generation.
-- Stats Collection: Gathers detailed performance statistics like packet rate, byte count, and errors.
+- Stat Collection: Gathers detailed performance statistics like packet rate, byte count, and errors.
 - Results Logging: Logs the collected statistics into .npz files for post-test analysis, and optionally uploads the
 - results to Weights & Biases (W&B) for visualization.